 - How do ideological groups make potential supporters and other outsiders aware of their views (awareness-raising/persuasion/propaganda)?

-- How is ideological material (beliefs, events, issues etc) framed by groups as they seek to raise awareness, gain recruits and energise followers?
+- How do groups frame ideological material (beliefs, events, issues, etc.) as they seek to raise awareness, gain recruits, and energise followers?

 - How do members and other supporters acquire ideological knowledge within groups (learning/indoctrination)?

 These questions are interconnected by the concept of ‘persuasion’, more specifically the active attempts used by external agents to persuade individuals.

 The review draws on a range of evidence from multiple disciplines and contexts.
 Extremist groups – violent and non-violent – provide the principal examples, including a case study on the jihadist group, al-Muhajiroun.

 However, it is clear that an understanding of how such groups communicate internally and externally needs to be set in the broader context of research on why organisations, in general, transmit ideas, beliefs, and values (e.g. for group survival, recruitment, solidarity, or coercion), how they go about doing so (formally or informally, top-down, or peer-to-peer), what role ideological transmission plays in their goals, and how effective it is.
 In the case of extremist groups, the relationship between ideological transmission and radicalisation, recruitment, mobilisation, and the move to violence is also important.

 Propaganda and the external transmission of ideology